Tensor product of filtered $A_\infty$-algebras: Tensor product of filtered -algebras

 The last two equations we have to check

 and

 simply state that (up to a change in sign) $\mu_{2,0}$ is associative and $\mu_{1,\beta}$ is a derivation of $\mu_{2,0}$.
-They do not involve $\mu_{0,\beta}$ and so they can be deduced from the flat case, which is done in \cite{Seisub}.
+Since these do not involve $\mu_{0,\beta}$, they can be derived from the flat case (see \cite{Seisub}).

-Finally we can easily verify that defines a unit in $End_A$.
+Finally we can easily verify that defines a unit in $End_A$. \end{proof}

-Now, we will show that $End_A$ is quasi-isomorphic to $A$.
-We start with the following
+Next we will show that $End_A$ is quasi-isomorphic to $A$.
+We begin with the following proposition: